nuc134r/ExpertSystem/README.md

 ![image](https://user-images.githubusercontent.com/13202642/29818746-68eb824c-8cc6-11e7-933e-edd1d2bc5bce.png)

-Here is more complex example:
+Here is a more complex example:

 ![image](https://user-images.githubusercontent.com/13202642/30006215-2fd5b10a-90fc-11e7-95dc-f560e6bbe84c.png)

-Put your attention to the output of the screenshot above.
+Put your attention to the output on the screenshot above.
 Logikek can find solutions if you leave an atom in a query statement just like Prolog.